Julian Deda

 Julian "Jul" Deda (born 15 September 1981) is an Albanian comedian and actor.
 He is known for his role on the Albanian live television non-scripted sitcom Apartment 2XL.
 He has also appeared in the sketch comedy show Portokalli.
-Currently he co-host satirical television program Fiks Fare, alongside with Xhemi Shehu on Top Channel.
+He was the co-host of the satirical television program Fiks Fare, along with Xhemi Shehu on Top Channel until September 2026.